 Founded by Ma Yansong in 2004, MAD Architects designs and builds fictional architectures that invoke the links between man and nature.
-Internationally recognized with the "Absolute Towers" (Canada, 2012) or more recently with the "Lucas Museum of Narrative Art" (USA, in progress), MAD Architects, will deliver this year its first project in Paris ("Unic").
-On the occasion of the presentation of the agency's models at the Centre Pompidou MAD edited with HYX Publishing: mad X - 10 projects by MAD Architects.
+Internationally recognized with the "Absolute Towers" (Canada, 2012) or more recently with the "Lucas Museum of Narrative Art" (USA, in progress), MAD Architects, will deliver this year its first project in Europe ("Unic", Paris).
+On the occasion of the presentation of the agency's models at the Centre Pompidou MAD edited with HYX Publishing: MAD X - 10 projects by MAD Architects.

 MAD was founded, in Beijing, in 2004 by architect Ma Yansong.
 The agency designs organic and dreamlike architectures that evoke - one could say invoke - man's spiritual and emotional connection with nature, the sky and the earth.
 An architecture of fiction, even anticipation, where nature and architecture merge.

 In 2018, the Centre Pompidou (Mnam-Cci) acquired a set of models for its permanent collections representing the agency's most significant projects from 2005 to the present day.
 On the occasion of the presentation of these works in the collections of the Centre Pompidou, MAD Architects edited MAD X 10 projects by MAD Architects with HYX Publishing.